bongo227/Atomical/doc/doc_gen.md

 ```

 ##### Smtd method
-Statment parses the token in the context of the start of a _statement_, instead of a expression as in `nud`.
-This is an important distinction since the same token can mean diffrent things if it is at the start of an expression of statement.
+Statement parses the token in the context of the start of a _statement_, instead of a expression as in `nud`.
+This is an important distinction since the same token can mean different things if it is at the start of an expression of statement.

 ###### Return statement
 Return statements are simple nodes with a single expression being the value the statement returns.